straut12/sj4u-gh/_pages/ref/linux/linuxdistros.md

     $ clean
     $ convert gpt
     ```
 ​​  * A **Linux distro** can be used to check partition style with gnome disk utility.
-It will show the drives and partion style. (note - GParted is another software tool that is also capable of partitioning but be careful with it.
+It will show the drives and partition style. (note - GParted is another software tool that is also capable of partitioning but be careful with it.
 I have accidentally broken my windows boot loader with it.)
 2. ​What boot option is the BIOS on your PC using?
 CSM (Legacy) or UEFI.
 You will want your Linux USB boot stick to match the boot option of your PC.
 These are the firmware of your PC and stored on the motherboard.
 It is the first software ran on your PC when you power on.
 It will initialize hardware and load the boot loader (grub) on the hard disk which will fire up the operating system.
 (UEFI will search for the EFI boot file in the EFI system partition.)​​

 Newer systems will use GPT/UEFI and is usually the preferred setup.
 But you may have to adjust according to what your PC is currently using.